pyparsing/plusminus/README.md

 As `r` is updated, evaluating `area` will be reevaluated using the new value.

+An `ArithmeticParser` class is also defined, with more extensive operators,
+including:

+    !  °  ⁿ√  ⁻¹  ⁰  ¹  ²  ³

+and additional pre-defined functions:

+    sin    asin  rad    gcd
+    cos    acos  deg    lcm
+    tan    atan  ln     rnd
+    sgn    sinh  log    randint
+    gamma  cosh  log2
+    hypot  tanh  log10

+This parser class can be used in applications using algebra or trigonometry expressions.

 Custom expressions can be defined using a simple [`API`](https://github.com/pyparsing/plusminus/blob/master/doc/developer_api.md).
-Example parsers are included for dice rolling, combination/permutation expressions, and common business calculations.
+Example parsers are included for other specialized applications and domains:

+- dice rolling (`"3d6 + d20"`)
+- time delta expressions (`"today() + 2d + 12h"`)
+- retail and business expressions (`"20% off of 19.99"`)
+- combinatoric expressions (`"6C2"` or `"5P3"` )

 These parsers can be incorporated into other applications to support the safe evaluation of user-defined domain-specific expressions.